-In part one of our chat below, Jeff takes us into the delusion of Legion, giving us insight into his process for creating the music that helps keep viewers questioning reality.
+In our chat below Jeff takes us into the delusion of Legion, giving us insight into his process for creating the music that helps keep viewers questioning reality.
 Plus we get some (spoiler-free!) hints about what we can expect to hear in the finale.

 Tunefind: With Legion, you’re essentially having to score hallucinations.
 Can you talk about how you approach this kind of psychological role that the music is playing, and you’re moving viewers through reality versus what’s in David’s head?